youweiliang/Instant-Messaging/README.md

 4. (Optional) Configure `RECV_PORT` and `SEND_PORT` for file transmission in `file_transfer.py`.

 ### Example Usage
-1. Start server in local machine: `python IM_server,py`.
+1. Start server in a machine with a public IP address: `python IM_server.py`.
 2. Start clients in user PC: `python IM_client.py`.
 3. Have fun!